One-Stop Shop for environmental approvals

 On 14 May 2014, Minister Hunt introduced a bill into Parliament that would allow the Minister to accredit state and territory approval decisions on large coal mining and coal seam gas developments that are likely to have a significant impact on a water resource (commonly known as the ‘water trigger’).

 The legislation also makes technical amendments to the EPBC Act to facilitate the One-Stop Shop policy and the operation of bilateral agreements.

 The EPBC Amendment (Bilateral Agreement Implementation) Bill 2014 can be found at:

 - Environment Protection and Biodiversity Conservation Amendment (Bilateral Agreement Implementation) Bill 2014

 Click on the headings below to find out more information.

-- Agreement to streamline environmental assessments in the Northern Territory open for public comment - 8 April 2014
+- Agreement to streamline environmental assessments in the Northern Territory open for public comment - media release - 8 April 2014

 - Release of national environmental standards for One-Stop Shop reforms - media release - 28 March 2014